-- Wash, core, and thinly slice two apples.
-Heat a tablespoon of olive oil in a large skillet, then add the sliced apples and fry for 2 to 3 minutes.
+- Wash, core, and thinly slice the apple.
+Heat a tablespoon of olive oil in a large skillet, then add the slices of apple and fry for 2 to 3 minutes.

 - Whisk the brown sugar and two kinds of vinegar together in a small bowl, then pour into the skillet with the fried apples.
 Use a spatula to get all the sugar out of the bowl.
 Gently turn the apples over, trying to coat each apple with the vinaigrette.
 Turn the heat down to medium and cook for 1 or 2 minutes.

 - Pour the warm vinaigrette and apples over the fresh spinach and toss to combine.